Lab grown diamonds: the truly conflict-free option

 The technologies have evolved, and we have now come to a place in time where we are capable of growing/"cultivating" diamonds, by recreating and accelerating the natural conditions under which they occur within the earth.
 From a diamond "seed", we grow a diamond, the same way we would plant and grow a beautiful flower in a greenhouse.

-By focusing on offering sustainable alternatives to mined diamonds, we aim at leading the way in this new milestone of the diamond history.
+By focusing on exclusively focusing on sustainable alternatives to mined diamonds, we aim at leading the way in this new milestone of the diamond history.
 Drastically reducing the negative environmental and social impacts of diamonds and gemstones by simply sourcing them differently, is the real way to a sustainable jewelry future.